FCS-analysis/PyCorrFit/README.md

 Ubuntu-Linux
 -------------------

-- On a standard Ubuntu-Linux 12.04 installation, install these packages:
+- On a standard Ubuntu-Linux 12.04 or 13.04 installation, install these packages:

 		python-matplotlib
 		python-numpy